 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) includes environmental analysts in the broader group of environmental specialists and scientists.
-Between 2014 and 2024, these professionals were expected to see employment opportunities increase by 11% according to the BLS.
-Its May 2015 salary report found a median salary of $67,460 for environmental specialists and scientists.
+Between 2018 and 2028, these professionals were expected to see employment opportunities increase faster than average by 8% according to the BLS.
+Its May 2018 salary report found a median salary of $71,130 for environmental specialists and scientists.

 Environmental analysts study data and come to conclusions about the environment and how to solve environmental issues.
 They may advise private companies, or work for government agencies.
 Environmental analysts can specialize in certain areas, and different specialties may need a higher level of education.